facybenbook/JetJetGame/Assets/GPUInstancer/ReadMe.txt

 ---------------------------------
 CHANGE LOG
 ---------------------------------
+v1.2.7

+Changed: Initialize in threads default value set to false for Detail Manager (causing issues for some setups)

+Fixed: Occasional removal warnings when quiting the game while Auto Add/Remove Instances feature is enabled
+Fixed: Gaia integration spawner error for Pro version
+Fixed: Pink terrain on AddModifyTerrainsRuntime demo on new Unity versions

 v1.2.6

 New: Added an option to keep simulation live for the Detail Manager in Editor mode